-Napa Pipe Phase I contains 49 acres located on the northern portion of two parcels (APN 046-412-005 and APN 046-400-030), which total approximately 150 acres.
+Napa Pipe Phase I contains 20 acres located on the northern portion of two parcels (APN 046-412-005 and APN 046-400-030), which total approximately 150 acres.
 See Figure H-1-5.
 The existing General Plan currently designates their land use as Study Area, and the existing zoning is Industrial - Airport Compatibility.
-This Housing Element proposes to redesignate Sites A and B with a General Plan land use of Transitional, and a special zoning classification that is specific to the property that would allow multifamily residential development at a minimum of 20 dwelling units per acre.
+This Housing Element proposes a special zoning classification that is specific to the property that would allow multifamily residential development at a minimum of 20 dwelling units per acre consistent with the default minimum densities established by California Government Code section 65583.2(c)(3).
+The new zoning classification would provide development standards for the 20-acre portion of the site, and would permit development of a total of up to 304 dwelling units, including 152 units that could be developed by right, and an additional 152 units that could be developed following approval of a use permit or development agreement.
+Because this land could be developed at densities of at least 20 dwelling units per acre, this land could accommodate housing that would be affordable to very low- and low-income households.

 Both Napa Pipe parcels are underutilized with existing industrial uses.
-A Union Pacific Railroad (UPRR) right-of-way bisects the site, and would remain in UPRR's ownership during and following the completion of the Napa Pipe project with access easements for at-grade crossings.
+A Union Pacific Railroad (UPRR) right-of-way bisects the site,.
 The realistic development capacity of this site is based on a development proposal that has been submitted to Napa County.
-Because the development proposal would take many years to build out, only the first phase of the proposal (49 acres total) was included in the priority housing sites inventory.
-The realistic unit capacity of the northernmost 49 acres is estimated at 850 units.
+Because the development proposal would take many years to build out, only 20 acres total was included in the priority housing sites inventory.
+The realistic unit capacity of the 20 acres is estimated at 304 units.

 Constraints on development of the Napa Pipe site primarily relate to the cost of site preparation (including environmental remediation) and needed infrastructure.
-Also, the development of a first phase of housing, providing an estimated 850 units in the current housing cycle, is likely to be predicated on execution of a development agreement regarding build-out of the entire site in multiple phases.
-The development agreement would be between the property owner and the County, and would be complemented by an interagency agreement between the County and the City of Napa.
+Also, the development of a first phase of housing, providing an estimated 304 units in the current housing cycle, is likely to be predicated on execution of a development agreement regarding build-out of the entire site in multiple phases.
+The development agreement would be between the property owner and the County, and could be complemented by an interagency agreement between the County and the City of Napa.
+The City of Napa has indicated that it is amendable to working with the County to provide urban services to the 20-acre portion of the development at Napa Pipe.